-The Coralline Crag, a Pliocene seabed (about 4 million years old) unique to Suffolk, is home to myriads of fossil sea shells.
-And amongst these relative giants, in 1977 Professor Richard West of Cambridge University discovered fossil pollen grains, so minute that no detail can be seen with the naked eye.
+The Coralline Crag, a Pliocene (about 4 million years old) deposit unique to Suffolk, is home to myriads of different fossils.
+In 1977 Professor Richard West of Cambridge University discovered fossil pollen grains, so minute that no detail can be seen with the naked eye.
 It was obvious that they had arrived wind-blown from neighbouring land, and what trees they represented!
 There are giant redwoods, umbrella pines, and many others, now exotic to our shores, as well as more familiar oaks and birches.

-In Autumn the trees are tall enough to 'paint the sky' - the coniferous Dawn Redwood, Metasequoia glyptostroboides, with its beautiful foxy-red colouring along with the gentle pinks and reds of Taxodium distichum and Glyptostrobus pensilis with their preference for swampy conditions.
+Autumn, ten years on, the trees were tall enough to 'paint the sky' - the coniferous Dawn Redwood, Metasequoia glyptostroboides, with its beautiful foxy-red colouring along with the gentle pinks and reds of Taxodium distichum and Glyptostrobus pensilis with their preference for swampy conditions.
 The deciduous larches, especially Larix kaempferi are colourful and among the deciduous trees even the young pinnate leaved Meliosma veitchiorum demonstrates what splendour the future holds.

 The Crag sands deposited by the Pliocene North Sea are Suffolk's fossil El Dorado.
 Here lie the remains of extinct whales which sang unknown songs of ancient Suffolk whilst they were hunted by giant sharks.
 On land the spectacular fauna included tapirs, mastodons and red pandas - denizens of the original Pliocene forest.
 This paradise was lost when Suffolk shivered in the wilderness of the Ice Age.

+Coralline Crag from near Orford.
 Only hollows remain where once were fossil sea shells, inhabitants of the Coralline Crag sea.